jody/Nuggets/README.md

 >"Error messages should also guide users about what they can do to recover."

 Reading this aloud, and hearing it read by a text-to-speech utility, the "error messages should also" seemed both long and didn't match the tone that I intended.
-I realized that I wanted most to communicate a key characteristic that improves the value over typical error messages.
+I realized what I wanted most was to communicate one key characteristic that improves the value over typical error messages.
 Here's an abbreviated sequence of rewrites.

 1. "Error messages that also guide users about what they can do to recover are better than those that do not."
 1. "Better error messages are those that also guide users about what they can do to recover."